Institute for Corean-American Studies

 Frank Jannuzi

-Frank Jannuzi serves as the senior East Asia specialist for the minority staff of the Senate Foreign Relations Committee, a post he assumed in April, 1997.
-From 1989-1997, Mr. Jannuzi worked as the East Asia regional political-military analyst for the Bureau of Intelligence and Research (INR), U.S. Department of State.
-His portfolio at INR included a variety of regional security issues, including the Korean Peninsula, China's defense modernization, and territorial disputes in the South China Sea and Kuril Islands.
-Mr. Jannuzi was the founding editor-in-chief of Peacekeeping Perspectives, the State Department's classified journal on multilateral peacekeeping and humanitarian operations.
-In 1995, Mr. Jannuzi conducted field research in Cambodia and was a visiting lecturer at Yale University, where he taught a seminar on the evolution of United Nations peacekeeping.
-Mr. Jannuzi holds a B.A. in History from Yale University and a Masters in Public Policy with a concentration in international affairs and security from the Kennedy School of Government, Harvard University.
-He lives in Baltimore with his wife, Dr. Jennifer Martin, and their daughter Zoe.
+Prior to joining the staff of the SFRC, Frank worked as the East Asia regional political-military analyst for the Bureau of Intelligence and Research (INR), U.S. Department of State.
+His portfolio at INR included Chinas defense modernization, the Korean Peninsula, insurgencies and civil wars in Southeast Asia, and territorial disputes in the South China Sea and Kuril Islands.
+In 1990, Frank worked as a refugee officer on the Thai-Cambodia border, and returned as an electoral officer for Cambodias UN-run elections in May, 1993.
+He was the founding editor-in-chief of Peacekeeping Perspectives, the State Departments classified journal on multilateral peacekeeping and humanitarian operations.
+Frank holds a BA in history from Yale University and a MPP with a concentration in international affairs and security from the John F. Kennedy School of Government, Harvard University.
+In 2006, he conducted an International Affairs Fellowship in Japan, sponsored by Hitachi, Ltd., at the Institute for International Policy Studies and Keio University.
+Frank lives in Baltimore with his wife, Dr. Jennifer Martin, and their daughters Zoe and Camille.

 Fall 2008 Symposium